scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 new years eve!
 So I don't know how much soylent I'll have since people will be around and we might eat out.

+### Day 193

+Soylent for lunch.
+Then went out with friends for food for new years and whatnot.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/